ShaunCurtis/CEC.Routing/Readme.md

 ﻿# CEC.Routing
 Controlled Routing Library

-This is a enhanced version of the standard Blazor router with functionality added to control routing on a edit page when there are unsaved changes.
+This is a enhanced version of the standard Blazor router with functionality added to control routing on a edit page with unsaved changes.

 The sample project uses the basic Blazor Weather app, implementing a WeatherForecast object editor with navigation control when a Weather Station object is unsaved.
 Review the code for a more detailed code example of an implemenatation of the router.